 - Hardware that requires little or no maintenance

 There are several companies that supply GPS tracking hardware that meets all these requirements.
-Telogis offers the flexibility to use the hardware best suited to your business.
+Verizon Connect offers the flexibility to use the hardware best suited to your business.

 If you can't attach the device to the asset's power supply, how are they powered?
-Most are powered by special batteries that can last up to seven years.
-In some units, these batteries can be replaced.
+Most are powered by special batteries, which are sometimes replaceable, that can last up to seven years.
 The battery life is reduced if frequent status updates are required, but if you only need one or two updates a day you can usually get the maximum life from the battery.

 GPS devices are portable, self-powered and smart enough to incorporate sensors to detect temperature change, door openings or vibrations.
-Fleet companies have found many different uses for them, particularly in the area of asset security and management.
+Companies that operate fleets of vehicles and assets have found many different uses for them, particularly in the area of asset security and management.